Q - When and where does the City Council meet?

 Q - How can the public find out what issues are before the City Council?

 A - The Internet is an excellent resource.
 Information on the Council is available through the City's web page.
-This site contains a wealth of information, including: the latest Council and committee agendas; the Matters Pending list; information on how laws are made; instructions on how to read an agenda; a listing of ordinances and resolutions that were passed at the last meeting; a listing of the Council's committees, their members, committee purviews, and meeting dates and times; the Council Rules; Council district maps; a listing of Council boards and commissions and their purviews; biographies and photos of Council Members; and direct e-mail capability to members from their individual pages.
+This site contains a wealth of information, including: the latest Council and committee agendas; information on how laws are made; instructions on how to read an agenda; a listing of ordinances and resolutions that were passed at the last meeting; a listing of the Council's committees, their members, committee purviews, and meeting dates and times; the Council Rules; Council district maps; a listing of Council boards and commissions and their purviews; biographies and photos of Council Members; and direct e-mail capability to members from their individual pages.
 The Legislative Services Division, located in Suite 430 of City Hall, houses all information relating to pending or passed bills as well as all Council and Committee agendas.
 Agendas for the Council meetings are available beginning the Friday before the meeting, and agendas for the committees are available beginning the Friday before committee week.
 You may also request a Matters Pending, which contains all pending legislation before Council.

 Q - How can I find out who my City Council district representative is?